11 Things You Can Fix Today for Saving a Failing Relationship

 What should you not do when trying to save a failing relationship?

 Steer clear of assigning blame, shouting, disregarding problems, or keeping score.
 Avoid putting pressure on your partner, controlling their feelings, or bringing up prior transgressions regularly.
 These actions create more distance.
-Instead, concentrate on empathy, integrity, and persistent behaviour that demonstrates your desire for genuine change.
+Instead, concentrate on empathy, integrity, and persistent behavior that demonstrates your desire for genuine change.

 Can space help save a failing relationship?